tizhproger/spamfilter/README.md

 ## Functionality

 - Text classification into `spam` and `ham`
 - Support for several models: TF-IDF + Logistic Regression, BERT based models, any HugginFace model.
-(Included pretrained models: TF-IDF + Logistic Regression, DeBERTa v3 small, DistilliBERT, RuBERT)
+(Included pretrained models: TF-IDF + Logistic Regression, DeBERTa v3 small, DistilBERT, RuBERT)
 - Training, evaluating and benchmarking of models out of the box
 - Support of pretrained models and training on user data
 - Prediction, probabilities, evaluation, saving/loading